obsidian-level-maker/Obsidian/README.txt

    -  fixed the (rare) non-working switches and lifts.
    -  surprise traps: improved placement, fairer monsters.
    -  tweaked battle simulation to provide more ammo.
-   -  improved cages, now at more reasonable heights.
    -  neater placement for health and ammo items.